Symphonic Honor Band

 Your experience will include:

-- Meet and work with Huntingdon student-musicians and faculty
+- Meet and work with Huntingdon students, faculty, and special guest clinician Dr. Demondrae Thurman.

-- Opportunities to perform with some of the area’s best band students
+- Perform with some of the area’s best band students.

 The Marching Honor Band